Mother claims her children were shoved by officers during aftermath of illegal car show in Fresno

 FRESNO, Calif.
-(KSEE) – A mother says her children were shoved by officers during what authorities are calling an illegal car show in Fresno over the weekend.
+(KGPE) – A mother says her children were shoved by officers during what authorities are calling an illegal car show in Fresno over the weekend.

 Natashia Her says the incident started when her daughter wanted to record California Highway Patrol officers and Fresno Police officers interacting with a motorcycle driver, who authorities say was illegally participating in an illegal car show, otherwise known as a sideshow near Blackstone and Bullard avenues.